 The vineyard imagery is thick with meaning.
 Essentially we’re reliant on God if we hope to live a fruitful life.
-This verse of Scripture might be more a reminder against idolatry—which is our virulently foolish way of walking away from God even for a moment—than anything else.
+This verse of Scripture might be more a reminder against idolatry — our virulent foolishness in walking away from God even for a moment — than anything else.

 God – the Source

 The life that comes from God’s Spirit into our lives is a source of sustenance that we were never meant to be without.
-Sure, we can fill our lives with all manner of ‘stuff’ and we go moments, days, weeks, months, years, and entire lifetimes without even taking a moment to genuinely pause and challenge ourselves to this—if we want to.
+Sure, we can fill our lives with all manner of ‘stuff’ and we can go moments, days, weeks, months, years, and entire lifetimes without even taking a moment to genuinely pause and challenge ourselves to this.

 God gives us the choice.

 Emptiness is one sign; busyness another.
-Still further, an absence of feeling or a reticence to feel; feelings like these rejected because of their innate awkwardness.
-The more vacancy we feel the more, ironically, we run from God—the only One that can address our spiritual vacancy.
+Still further, an absence of feeling or a reticence to feel; feelings like these are rejected because of the innate awkwardness we experience.
+The more vacancy we feel the more, ironically, we run from God — the only One who can address our spiritual vacancy.

 We All Walk Away